curl/everything-curl/protocols-curl.md

 ## SMTPS

 Secure SMTP, sometimes called SSMTP, is SMTP done over an SSL/TLS connection.
-Such connections implicity start out using SSL/TLS and as such servers and clients use TCP port 465 to communicate with each other.
+Such connections implicitly start out using SSL/TLS and as such servers and clients use TCP port 465 to communicate with each other.
 See RFC 8314.

 ## TELNET